MicahElliott/captain/README.md

 - `CAPT_BLACK_TRIGGERS` :: Set to CSV string of individual triggers you wish to disable
 - `CAPT_BLACK_HOOKS` :: Set to CSV string of individual hooks you wish to disable
+- `CAPT_TIMEOUT` :: limit the duration of all triggers
 - `CAPT_FILES_OVERRIDE` :: Set to list of files to run on (instead of git-staged)
 - `CAPT_MAIN_BRANCH` :: Useful for running in CI since default will be feature branch
 - `CAPT_FILE` :: Team-shared control file containing global hooks/triggers